viewplatgh/pycgt/README.md

 # pycgt

-A capital gain tax calculator for crypto traders.
+A capital gain tax calculator for crypto traders or investors.
 This is just a toy script, not a mature product.
 Please notice following known limits of it:

 - cannot process raw logs from any exchanges, you need to transform your trading logs into pycgt's format before using it
 - limited currency types
   - supported cryptos: BTC, ETH, LTC, NMC
   - supported fiats: USD, AUD
 - limited trading pairs
 - supported pairs: btcusd, btcaud, ltcusd, nmcusd, xethxxbt, xethzusd, ethusd, xltczusd, xxbtzusd, xltcxxbt
 - designed for Australian tax return, e.g. assuming financial year end between June and July